krzysztofj1234567890/computer-science-basics-tutorials/dbt/dbt.md

 ##### Source tables

-tables loaded into the warehouse by an EL process
+tables loaded into the warehouse by an ELT process

 Sources are defined in .yml files nested under a sources: key.